boom100100/local_and_website_pdf_merger/README.md

     pipenv install --python 3.13
     sbase get uc_driver

-Configure the native host (if using Google Chrome extension ATS Beater):
+Configure the native host (configure this to use the Google Chrome extension ATS Beater):

     install_host.bat